Close Menu

 The most common form for individual taxpayers is Form 1040, as issued by the IRS.
 It is used to report income, calculate taxes owed, and claim deductions and credits.
 Depending on your financial situation, you may also use additional schedules or forms to provide more detailed information.

-For instance, if you have dependents, you might need to fill out Schedule EIC to claim the Earned Income Credit, which can significantly reduce your tax bill.
-Understanding how to complete Form 1040 correctly is crucial, as errors can result in delays in processing or even audits.
+If you have dependents, you may need to use Schedule EIC to claim the Earned Income Credit, which can lower your tax bill.
+It’s important to fill out Form 1040 correctly, since mistakes can cause delays or even trigger an audit.

 Standard vs. Itemized Deductions